tesujimath/letters-to-amy/content/page/about/index.md

 May the Lord bless you richly through these letters, which are my own offering of worship to the one whose name is Faithful and True.

+If you are blessed by what you read here, know that I decided to continue writing at [O my Soul](https://omysoul.faith).

 And please continue to pray for Amy and others like her.